Omjethva24/AlgoPrep151/README.md

 # Day 35 (31/7)
 Today i dont do any problem because next 2-3 days i learn or revise Graph and DP concept.

+# Day 36 (1/8)
+Today i dont do any problem because i learn or revise Graph and DP concept today i learn about dijkstra algo any etc.